ivank/calendar-todo/README.md

 You can login and play around at [calendar-todo.ikerin.com](https://calendar-todo.ikerin.com).
 Will require a newish browser with passkeys (passwordless) support.

+# Inspiration

+The project implements a very simple "linear sync" engine, inspired by the linear project app https://www.youtube.com/watch?v=Wo2m3jaJixU to do a "local first" experience.

 ## Breakdown

 More on the technical implementation, decisions, woes and findings can be read at the individual app's package folders